 Support for members of the Armed Forces Community

 Staff from the Council's Customer Services teams are able to assist with a range of enquiries about Council and partner services.
 If you are a member of the Armed Forces Community and feel that you have not been treated fairly when accessing any public service, do let us know.

 Support and advice for the Armed Forces Community is also available from a range of organisations both locally and nationally, such as:-

-Over 2,000 charitable groups currently offer help to veterans but this system can prove difficult to navigate.
+Over 2,000 charitable and not for profit organisations currently offer help to veterans but this system can prove difficult to navigate.
 In May 2017, a new, single point of contact called 'Veterans Gateway' was launched nationally to assist.
 Visit the website for further details or call 0808 802 1212.

 In 2015, the Royal British Legion launched a website specifically to help service personnel transition to civilian life called Civvy Street.

 The Ministry of Defence operates a National Covenant Fund to support related projects.
 Information on the latest funding available can be found by clicking here (last updated on 11th January 2018)

 For information on any aspect of the Armed Forces Community Covenant in Bath and North East Somerset contact:-

 Tel: (01225) 396539